JoydeepMallick/Yet-Another-Weather-App/README.md

 # Yet Another Weather App
  A normal weather app but with adding functionality of background change with change in location.

-The server side code has been hosted in container via render at https://yetanother-weatherapp.onrender.com
+The server side code has been hosted in container via render(default port given to us is 10000 if we do not expicitly hardcode the port in environment variables) at https://yetanother-weatherapp.onrender.com

 The server side code has also been hosted as a serverless function in netlify at